jbuisine/macop/docs/source/documentations/validator.rst

 4. Validate a solution
 ======================

-When an optimization problem requires respecting certain constraints, Macop allows you to quickly verify that a solution is valid.
+When an optimisation problem requires respecting certain constraints, Macop allows you to quickly verify that a solution is valid.
 It is based on a defined function taking a solution as input and returning the validity criterion (true or false).

 4.1.
 Validator definition